MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.214.md

 (4) The Secretary reports the discharge of a loan under this section to all consumer reporting agencies to which the Secretary previously reported the status of the loan, so as to delete all adverse credit history assigned to the loan.

 (c) *Borrower qualification for discharge.* (1) For loans first disbursed before July 1, 2020, in order to qualify for discharge of a loan under this section, a borrower must submit to the Secretary a written request and sworn statement, and the factual assertions in the statement must be true.
 The statement need not be notarized but must be made by the borrower under penalty of perjury.
-In the statement, the borrower must -
+In the statement, the borrower must—

-(i) State that the borrower (or the student on whose behalf a parent borrowed) -
+(i) State that the borrower (or the student on whose behalf a parent borrowed)—

 (A) Received the proceeds of a loan, in whole or in part, on or after January 1, 1986 to attend a school;